Apaar/Firmata-Interface/README.md

 -There is no way to exit the script in its current for :)
 -space causes a error as te strip command is failing -will integrate the initailisation of pru(has to be done manually right now)

+Code currently has no comments explaining what is going on..